-Loan scheme for industries to transition from natural gas
+Loan scheme for industries wanting to reduce reliance on natural gas

 2 June 2026

-A government-backed bank loan scheme for industrial users of natural gas to transition to either electricity, LPG or renewable gas was announced by the Government last week.
+A government-backed bank loan scheme for industrial users of natural gas to reduce consumption in favour of other energy, including electricity, LPG or renewable gas was announced last week.

-The scheme is part of this year’s budget announcements and is expected to make available up to $1.2 billion of bank loans to businesses to eliminate or reduce their dependency on gas.
+The scheme is part of this year’s budget announcements. and is expected to underwrite up to $1.2 billion of bank loans to businesses to reduce their dependency on gas by 15 percent or more.

 Finance minister Nicola Willis said that under the scheme, the government would guarantee 80 percent of each supported loan in return for banks passing on lower interest rates to borrowers.